richardlaugesen/richardlaugesen.github.io/_pages/research.md

 I'm interested in the value of forecasts for making decisions, hydrological modelling, impact of runoff on reefs, and water security.

-Feel free to [contact me](/contact) for collaborations or if you have a related publication to review, I peer review around 6 per year.
+Feel free to [contact me](/contact) to chat about a collaboration idea or if you have a related publication to review, I peer review around 6 per year.

 [![ORCiD](/images/orcid_16x16.png) ORCiD](https://orcid.org/0000-0002-3811-5845) and [Google Scholar](https://scholar.google.com.au/citations?user=kVIqLq8AAAAJ).